Wall Street swings sharply amid worries about rates, economy

 NEW YORK (AP) — Stocks are falling on Friday, but they're swinging sharply as Wall Street struggles with how to interpret a strong U.S. jobs report amid worries the Federal Reserve may cause a recession in its drive to halt inflation.

-The S&P 500 was 0.5% lower in midday trading after data showed U.S. employers continue to hire rapidly, and workers are getting relatively big raises, though short of inflation.
+The S&P 500 was 0.5% lower in afternoon trading after data showed U.S. employers continue to hire rapidly, and workers are getting relatively big raises, though short of inflation.

 The market's initial reaction was to sell off, with the S&P 500 down 1.9%, as analysts said the strong numbers would keep the Fed on track for sharp and steady increases in interest rates to corral inflation.
 But the market trimmed its losses and the S&P 500 flipped to a brief gain after an early burst for Treasury yields cooled and as economists pointed to some mixed signals on where inflation's heading.